-SETUP CTR - PINKY KEY
+SETUP CTR - MOD KEY

-The standard and legacy behaviour of the pinky key is to set the pitch bend signal to half its value while the key is pressed.
-In the NuEVI, we have added the possibility to instead use the pinky key for instant transposition, or an adjustable trill key if you like.
+The mod key (LH side key) is the NuRAD equivalent of the NuEVI pinky key.
+The standard and legacy behaviour of the NuEVI pinky key is to set the pitch bend signal to half its value while the key is pressed.
+In NuEVI and NuRAD, we have added the possibility to instead use this key for instant transposition (an adjustable trill key if you like) or as a control for synth volume or portamento.

-- 12 - transpose one octave down when pinky key is held - .. - 1 - transpose one semitone down when pinky key is held - PBD - Pitch Bend Divide, PB and vibrato level is half value when pinky key is held - +1 - transpose one semitone up when pinky key is held - .. - + 12 - transpose one octave up when pinky key is held
+- 12 - transpose one octave down when mod key is held

+-1 - transpose one semitone down when mod key is held

+PBD - Pitch Bend Divide, PB and vibrato level is half value when mod key is held

++1 - transpose one semitone up when mod key is held

++12 - transpose one octave up when mod key is held

-EC2 - send on/off (0/127) for CC set in Extra Controller CC2 setting ECS - switch between main and secondary CC to be sent using Extra Controller LVL - Level control using pinky key.
-Change level with first and second trill keys.
+EC2 - send on/off (0/127) for CC set in Extra Controller CC2 setting

+ECS - switch between main and secondary CC to be sent using Extra Controller

+LVL - Level control using mod key.
+Change level with first and second RH pinky keys.

 LVP - Like above but current level is transmitted on power up.

 GLD - Momentarily sends the the set level amount as static glide/portamento level.